 Many people do not realize that the first evidence of agriculture began in the Archaic period.
 When most people think of agriculture they think of farm fields, straight rows of tended plants, and tractors.
 In reality, agriculture is just an improved adaptation to foraging practices by hunting and gathering groups.
 At first, Archaic peoples would tend to wild plants to encourage them to produce in a more reliable manner and in larger quantities than they did naturally.
 This developed a more direct relationship between people and the plants they harvested.
 It wasn’t long before plants began to change in response to human intervention.
 When domesticated crops, such as corn, beans, and squash, were first imported into the Tularosa Basin from Central America over 3,000 years ago, Archaic groups, already tending their wild plants, began to deliberately plant seeds to grow food they could eat.
 This is when people started regularly living in small villages throughout the year to tend their fields.

 The most amazing archaeological evidence of human occupation at White Sands National Park is the unique sites known as “hearth mounds” found within the dunes.
 These hearth mounds are the remains of prehistoric fires, containing charcoal and ash, which are often surrounded by other artifacts.
 The park's dune hearth mounds, unlike any other hearth features in the world, are the result of a chemical relationship between gypsum, heat, and moisture.
 When gypsum is heated to 300̊ F, it becomes a powdered calcium sulfate hemihydrate plaster, commonly known as Plaster of Paris.
 This gypsum plaster quickly hardens when moisture is added and subsequently evaporates.
 This process cements these hearth features in place, preserving them for thousands of years, like time capsules in the dunes.
 Charcoal taken from some of these hearth mounds were dated using radiocarbon dating methods.
-The hearth mounds in the monument date from the middle of the Archaic period all the way to recent history.
+The hearth mounds in the park date from the middle of the Archaic period all the way to recent history.